-Responsibilities of Management for the financial statements
+Responsibilities of Management for the Financial Statements

-Management is responsible for the preparation of financial statements that give a true and fair view in accordance with International Financial Reporting Standards and in compliance with the requirements of the Mauritius Companies Act, Banking Act 2004 and Financial Reporting Act 2004, and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of financial statements that give a true and fair view in accordance with IFRS Standards as issued by the International Accounting Standards Board and in compliance with the requirements of the Mauritius Companies Act, Banking Act 2004 and Financial Reporting Act 2004, and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, Management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless Management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, Management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless Management either intend to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.

-Auditors' responsibilities for the audit of the financial statements
+Auditors' Responsibilities for the Audit of the Financial Statements